xozxro/eLog/README.md

 ## Usage

-### As a standalone script
+### As an external script

-Run the script from the command line:
+Run the script from the command line (or any other language):

 ```
 elog "filename.py" "This is your error message"
 ```

-Replace "filename.py" and "This is your error message" with your filename and error message.

 ### As a Python library